chrisjsewell/PyGauss/README.rst

 The basic function of the API is to take in data files ouput from Gaussian for a particular system and analyse their outcome in terms of:

-- Geometry alignment, and
+-  Geometry alignment and,
 -  Electronic distribution

 .. code:: python